3 Best Knife Sharpeners, Tested by Food Network Kitchen

 Our Top Knife Sharpener Picks:

 Once you’ve invested in a chef’s knife, it’s important to maintain that investment through sharpening and honing.
 The three sharpeners we selected are only to be used with steel knives (not ceramic); some can accommodate both serrated and non-serrated knives, as indicated below.

-The average home cook doesn’t need to sharpen their knives more than twice a year, but regularly honing your knife, as often as before each time you cook, can help maintain your knife’s sharpness for longer.
+When it comes to maintenance, there is a difference between sharpening and honing.
+Average home cooks don’t need to sharpen their knives more than twice a year, but regularly honing your knife as often as before each time you cook can help maintain your knife’s sharpness.
 When you cut with your knife, you create a microscopic curve on the blade, so honing scrapes it off and helps maintain the edge’s sharpness.
-Remember, the sharper your knife, the less likely you are to hurt yourself.

 How We Tested